Genogram Symbols

 What Are Genogram Symbols

-Genogram symbols can be categorized into four primary types:
+Symbols in genograms can be categorized into four primary types:

 • Basic genogram symbols represent gender, birth, age, and other fundamental attributes.

-• Family genogram symbols describe the union between two members, such as marriage, engagement, divorce, or separation.
+• Family relationship genogram symbols describe the union between two members, such as marriage, engagement, divorce, or separation.

 • Emotional relationship symbols indicate different emotional bonds and interactions between family members, such as harmony, conflict, or abuse.